Jacob Meyers Player Props: Astros vs. Blue Jays

-After going 2-for-4 with a home run and three RBI in his last game, Jacob Meyers and the Houston Astros face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 8:10 PM ET on Tuesday.
+Jacob Meyers -- 1-for-4 in his most recent game -- will be in action for the Houston Astros against the Toronto Blue Jays, with Jose Berrios on the mound, on April 19 at 8:10 PM ET.

-He collected three RBI (going 2-for-4 with a home run) in his most recent game against the Blue Jays.
+In his most recent game, he went 1-for-4 against the Blue Jays.

 Jacob Meyers Game Info & Props vs. the Blue Jays